k2datascience/ds-foundations/content/0-local-setup.md

 ## <a name="section-c"></a>3.
 Internet

-You will be streaming video lectures and attending video calls and conferences regularly.
+You will be streaming video lectures and attending video conferences regularly.
 Please make sure you have a reliable cable or fiber optic internet provider.
-56K / DSL / Satellite internet providers will not cut the bill.
+56K / DSL / Satellite internet providers will not cut it.

 Also, make sure you can get a hard-wired ethernet connection.
-Wi-Fi should be fine, but we recommend buying a large ethernet cable, drilling some holes or buying a PowerLine adapter for an optimal online experience.
+Wi-Fi should be fine, but we recommend buying a large ethernet cable, drilling some holes or buying a PowerLine adapter for an optimal learning experience.